RobertTalbert/discretecs/MTH225-Winter2026/activities/Set operations activity.md

 d) Employees who make over $100k but are NOT in Engineering

-**Problem 21: Programming Application**

-In Python, if A and B are sets:
-- `A | B` computes A ∪ B
-- `A & B` computes A ∩ B
-- `A - B` computes A − B

-Write the Python set expression for: (A ∪ B) − (A ∩ B)

 ---

 ## Challenge Question

-22. Prove or provide a counterexample: For any sets A and B, is it true that A − B = B − A?
+21. Prove or provide a counterexample: For any sets A and B, is it true that A − B = B − A?

 ---